 The faces of those satiated guests would elevate my mother to another level.
 Her work being appreciated and applauded.
 Her shy smile and glowing eyes said it all.

 Coming back to the present, we head back into kitchen with our leaves and clean them.
 Finished up with the final touches, I excuse myself out; after all the scrubbing & rubbing, a bath was essential .
-Ultimately, who sits up in a sadhya without cleaning up and new attire.
+No one sits in a sadhya without cleaning up and adorning new attire.

 Finally, its noon and the salivating mouths start hovering around waiting to be fed.
 I help mother in setting up the Onasadhya (the traditional meal) for all, starting with the side dishes( chips, pickles, pachadis and the likes) to the mains (rice with a whole range of gravies and veggies),ending with the payasam(sweet pudding).
 Its all served.